Recognizing trainees’ exceptional research and presentations at the Annual Hope Center Retreat

 2018

-Scott Karney-Grobe, grad student in the lab of Aaron DiAntonio
+Scott Karney-Grobe, graduate student in the lab of Aaron DiAntonio

 “HSP90 is a chaperone for DLK and is required for axon injury signaling”

-Alex Cammack, grad student in the lab of Tim Miller
+Alex Cammack, graduate student in the lab of Tim Miller

 “C9orf72 G4C2 repeat expansions in ALS patients are dynamic and result in large dipeptide repeat proteins”